-- 1. Roof areas free of all obstructions and available for safe and convenient use for leisure and recreation, and with minimum dimensions of 15 feet by 15 feet; - Private balconies, whether open or surrounded (as defined elsewhere in this Ordinance) having a minimum dimension of four feet, six inches by four feet, six inches if there is a minimum clearance of seven feet six inches between the floor of such balcony and the underside of the balcony immediately next above;

-3. The ground area immediately below a private balcony whether open or surrounded balcony (as defined elsewhere in the Ordinance) if there is a minimum clearance of seven feet six inches between the ground level and the underside of the balcony immediately next above.
+- 1. Roof areas free of all obstructions and available for safe and convenient use for leisure and recreation, and with minimum dimensions of 15 feet by 15 feet; - 2.
+Private balconies having a minimum dimension of four feet, six inches by four feet, six inches if there is a minimum clearance of seven feet six inches between the floor of such balcony and the underside of the balcony immediately next above; - 3.
+The ground area immediately below a private balcony if there is a minimum clearance of seven feet six inches between the ground level and the underside of the balcony immediately next above.